 - Describe key questions and debates regarding tech-related economies and economic practices

-- Demonstrate knowledge of theories and cases relating to the study of economies and technologies based on relevant literature
+- Demonstrate knowledge of anthropological and related theories and cases relating to the study of economies and technologies based on relevant literature

-- Identify developments in economic practices relating to technology
+- Demonstrate knowledge of developments in economic practices relating to technology

 - Identify how things, people, practices, and ideas are made to be of value